Achille Polonara

-Achille Polonara (born 23 November 1991) is an Italian professional basketball player for Dinamo Sassari of the Lega Basket Serie A (LBA).
-He primarily plays at the power forward position.
+Achille Polonara (born 23 November 1991) is an Italian former professional basketball player who primarily played at the power forward position.

 Professional career

 Teramo Basket (2009–2012)

 After progressing through the youth ranks of Banca Tercas Teramo, Polonara debuted in the first division, the Serie A, in the first game of 2009-10 though he rarely featured that season and played sparingly the next.

 He played more regularly during the 2011-12 season with 8.2 points and 4.5 rebounds in 15.6 minutes on average, some coming from a stellar performance against Fabi Shoes Montegranaro in April with 34 points (13/14 from the field) and 9 rebounds for a valuation of 46.

 This helped the youngster win the Best Player Under 22 award for the season.

 He was also selected (as a replacement) for the Serie A All Star Game.

 Cimberio Varese (2012–2014)

 Teramo was struggling financially and filed for bankruptcy during the summer of 2012, forcing Polonara to find a new club, which he did in July, signing a 3-year contract containing various escape clauses with Cimberio Varese.

 Both parties profited from the deal as Polonara contributed 9.5 points, 5.4 rebounds and 1.6 steals in 23 minutes per game to help the side finish first in the 2012-13 regular season.

 He posted 5.8 points, 3.4 rebounds and 0.8 steals in 15 minutes per game in the playoffs as Varese took eventual champions Montepaschi Siena to a seventh game in the semifinals.
 Polonara was named as the Best Player Under 22 for the second successive season.

 The next season saw major players such as Bryant Dunston leave the side, which meant Polonara accrued more playing time.

 However, Varese had an anonymous season, losing to Oldenburg in the Euroleague qualifying rounds despite Polonara's team high 18 points to exit Europe's premier competition.

 Demoted to the European second tier EuroCup, Varese finished last in group C to also exit the competition, with Polonara posting 7.2 points and 3.6 rebounds per game.

 The team also finished out of playoff contention in the league, though he had figures of 10.5 points and 4.8 rebounds per game.
 The Anconan received a third successive call up to the All Star Game, played in his hometown, winning the Slam Dunk contest.

 Varese lost its main sponsor during the off-season, meaning that Polonara's reported €180,000 final contract year was too costly, he wasn't prepared to take a pay cut and wanted to play in a European competition to keep progressing so left the side.